saurabh-000/react-native-check-component/README.md

 | containerStyle     | ViewStyle                                       | No        | Style your check component container                                |
 | imageStyle         | ImageStyle                                      | No        | Style your image style that is used in the component                |
 | onPress            | Function                                        | yes       | The onShow prop allows passing a function that will be called on pressing the component.          |

+## Contact me
+You can send your issues and feedback on my email `saurabhsrg19oct@gmail.com` or Join the [discord server](https://discord.gg/TRnwZHgZ9u) here

 ## Contributing